DucksCantFly/scp-clicker/README.md

 # scp-clicker
-Developed at Vandy Hacks V
+Developed by students at Middle Tennessee State University.

 Contributors: